Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 Antianxiety medicines may be used alone or combined with other psychological therapies.
 These medicines relieve symptoms of anxiety, such as feelings of fear, dread, uneasiness, and muscle tightness.
 They may relieve daytime distress and lessen trouble sleeping.

 Studies show that antidepressants are useful in treating anxiety disorders.
 Children and teenagers being treated with antidepressants have an increased risk of thinking about suicide and must be watched closely.
-For more information, see the Treatment section in Depression.
+For more information, visit the Treatment section in Depression.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.